dstremur/streblog/content/posts/Instinct_MI_50.md

 ## Issues

 Another interesting quirk of this card is that it still features a beeper on the PCB.
-Yes, the kind that is usually found on motherboards.
+Yes, the kind that is usually found on motherboards for POST codes.
 The utility of it on a GPU is still not that clear to me.

 I first noticed this when turning on my Gigabyte G292-Z00, thinking that the noise must be the result of an error message given by the server.